kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 # Changes Introduced in APIRule v2alpha1 and v2

-This document presents all the significant changes that APIRule `v2alpha1` introduces.
+Learn about the changes that APIRule v2 introduces and the actions you must take to adjust your `v1beta1` resources.
 Since version `v2alpha1` is identical to the stable version `v2`, you must consider these changes when migrating either to version `v2` or `v2alpha1`.

 See the changes introduced in the new versions:
 - [A Workload Must Be in the Istio Service Mesh](#a-workload-must-be-in-the-istio-service-mesh)